Jay4BioPZ/adarescueteam-beerquest/story.md

 Through our great minds, we thought that a fancy word describing a gluten-free beer would be something like "floral", or "Herbal".
 Sure enough, we found these fancy words, among many others like "Metallic" to describe a gluten-free beers.
 Ha!
 The Bobos are not hiding as well as they thought they are!

-Indeed, bobos distinguish themselves socially and culturally, by deploying words that are overly specific and fancy.
+Indeed, "Bobo"s distinguish themselves socially and culturally, by deploying words that are overly specific and fancy.
 So to examine whether they were present through our dataset, we need to ask these questions:
 Are there linguistic distinctions between individuals who consume gluten-free products and those who opt for conventional beer?
 Are there social and cultural differences reflected in the way gluten-free beer users express themselves compared to non-gluten-free beer users?

-Hence, we start our textual analysis by a general EDA to detect the languages that are present in the dataset.
+**[actual]: Hence, we start our textual analysis by a general EDA to detect the languages that are present in the dataset.**
+_adapt?: Let's explore the distribution of the languages that can be found in the glutenfree review dataset:_

 ![EDA_GF_languages](./assets/figures/EDA/EDA_lang_dstrbt_gf.png)

 We find that the most represented languages by the gluten-free drinkers are English and French.
-Assuming that Bobos like to hide among the gluten-free drinkers, this confirms our suspicion: the BOBOs are mostly present in France, Belgium, and maybe the US and Canada, this we are not sure, but must take into account as the most represented language in the dataset is English.
+Assuming that Bobos like to hide among the gluten-free drinkers, this confirms our suspicion: the "Bobo"s are mostly present in France, Belgium, and maybe the US and Canada, which we can only assume, but we need to take it into account as English is the most represented language.

-But first, let us define a gluten-free user as someone who has rated at least one gluten-free beer.
+First, let us define a gluten-free user as someone who has rated at least one gluten-free beer.
-Then, let us dub the potential Bobos that are present in USA and Canada as the "English-speaking Bobos", similarly, the "French-speaking Bobos" would be those present in France and Belgium.
+Then, let us dub the potential "Bobo"s that are present in USA and Canada as the "English-speaking Bobos", similarly, the "French-speaking Bobos" would be those present in France and Belgium.
 With that, we have all that we need.
 We can then proceed to ask ourselves: are the English-speaking Bobos different from their French accolytes?

 Hence, we divide our textual analysis into two parts: The first analyses the French-speaking Bobos, and the second analyses the English-speaking Bobos.